yougotthisconf/yougotthis.io/README.md

 ![Website screenshot showing the project desciprtion and three collection tiles.](.github/docs/home.png)

 This platform is a Nuxt 2 project with Nuxt Content v1.
-You will need to know Vue.js to contribute to the platform, but content is written entirely in markdown.
+You will need to know Vue.js to contribute to the platform, but content is written entirely in markdown and does not require knowledge of Vue.js.

 ## Set Up